suent/Carpenter.AzurePipelines/docs/variables.md

 Comma separated list of stacks deploy nuget should execute for.
 Publishes NuGet packages created by this pipeline.
 This value is set by the `deployNuGet` parameter.

-# Carpenter.Deploy.NuGet.TargetFeed.Dev
+### Carpenter.Deploy.NuGet.TargetFeed.Dev

 The target NuGet feed to use when deploying NuGet packages to the Dev stack.
 This value is set by the `deployNuGetTargetFeedDev` parameter.

-# Carpenter.Deploy.NuGet.TargetFeed.Test1
+### Carpenter.Deploy.NuGet.TargetFeed.Test1

 The target NuGet feed to use when deploying NuGet packages to the Test1 stack.
 This value is set by the `deployNuGetTargetFeedTest1` parameter.

-# Carpenter.Deploy.NuGet.TargetFeed.Test2
+### Carpenter.Deploy.NuGet.TargetFeed.Test2

 The target NuGet feed to use when deploying NuGet packages to the Test2 stack.
 This value is set by the `deployNuGetTargetFeedTest2` parameter.

-# Carpenter.Deploy.NuGet.TargetFeed.Stable
+### Carpenter.Deploy.NuGet.TargetFeed.Staging

-The target NuGet feed to use when deploying NuGet packages to the Stable stack.
-This value is set by the `deployNuGetTargetFeedStable` parameter.
+The target NuGet feed to use when deploying NuGet packages to the Staging stack.
+This value is set by the `deployNuGetTargetFeedStaging` parameter.

-# Carpenter.Deploy.NuGet.TargetFeed.ProdUS
+### Carpenter.Deploy.NuGet.TargetFeed.Prod

-The target NuGet feed to use when deploying NuGet packages to the ProdUS stack.
-This value is set by the `deployNuGetTargetFeedProdUS` parameter.
+The target NuGet feed to use when deploying NuGet packages to the Prod stack.
+This value is set by the `deployNuGetTargetFeedProd` parameter.

+### Carpenter.NuGet.Quality

+Comma separated list of stacks update quality should execute for.
+Updates the described quality of a NuGet package using the Artifact views.
+This value is set by the `updateNuGetQuality` parameter.

+### Carpenter.NuGet.Quality.Feed

+The Azure DevOps Artifact NuGet package feed to use when updating quality.

+### Carpenter.NuGet.Quality.Dev

+The target quality when updating quality on the Developer stack.
+This value is set by the `nuGetQualityDev` parameter.

+### Carpenter.NuGet.Quality.Test1

+The target quality when updating quality on the Test 1 stack.
+This value is set by the `nuGetQualityTest1` parameter.

+### Carpenter.NuGet.Quality.Test2

+The target quality when updating quality on the Test 2 stack.
+This value is set by the `nuGetQualityTest2` parameter.

+### Carpenter.NuGet.Quality.Staging

+The target quality when updating quality on the Staging stack.
+This value is set by the `nuGetQualityStaging` parameter.

+### Carpenter.NuGet.Quality.Prod

+The target quality when updating quality on the Production stack.
+This value is set by the `nuGetQualityProd` parameter.